 "Inspiration exists, but it has to find you working" - Pablo Picasso

-Re-read Anahata's Five Stages of Creative Expansion ( here) to start the ball rolling.
+Re-read Anahata's Five Stages of Creative Expansion ( here).
 I also started filling my Twyla Box with elements for my "new" project.
 In her book The Creative Habit, Twyla Tharp recommends filling a box with ideas, sketches, notes, objects etc. for a particular project as it helps one to focus.
 I've made this a habit since reading the book several years ago.
 It works!
 The only problem is I have many Twyla Boxes lying about collecting dust after the project is completed.